 - Let the meat rest for about 5 minutes before cutting.
 This keeps the meat juicy and delicious.
 If you cut it right away, the juices will run out onto your plate.
 Leave them in the meat where they belong.
 Let it rest.

-Tagged: Beef, beef tenderloin, best, Christmas, demonstration, Diane Kometa, Dishin With Di, easy, filet mignon, from scratch, homemade, How To Make, meat, New Year's, New Year's Eve, quick, Recipe, steak, tenderloin, Thanksgiving, tutorial, video, YouTube
+Tagged: Beef, beef tenderloin, best, cast iron skillet, Christmas, demonstration, Diane Kometa, Dishin With Di, easy, filet, filet mignon, filet of beef, fillet, from scratch, frying pan, homemade, How To Make, in a pan, juicy, meat, New Year's, New Year's Eve, oven, pan, quick, Recipe, seared, steak, tenderloin, Thanksgiving, tutorial, Valentine's Day, video, YouTube